Top of the page

 Laparoscopic oophorectomy is surgery to remove your ovaries.
 Your doctor put a lighted tube (scope) and other tools through small cuts in your belly.
 The doctor then removed one or both of your ovaries.

-After surgery to remove one or both ovaries, you may feel some pain in your belly for a few days.
+After surgery, you may feel some pain in your belly for a few days.
 Your belly may also be swollen.
 You may have a change in your bowel movements for a few days.

 It's normal to also have some shoulder or back pain.
 This is caused by the gas your doctor put in your belly to help see your organs better.